 - 1.42 The South East Wales Strategic Planning Group (SEWSPG) provides a vehicle for cross-boundary collaboration between the ten local authorities3 of South East Wales plus the Brecon Beacons National Park, part of whose area falls within South East Wales.
 Such collaboration is required by Planning Policy Wales4, and SEWSPG has been fully supported by all eleven local planning authorities. - 1.43 One of the key issues that SEWSPG has been addressing is that of housing need and its apportionment across the region, and this has been recognised in the Wales Spatial Plan.
 SEWSPG has sought firstly, to assess Welsh Government population and household forecasts, which are trend based, and then secondly, to assess the potential provision in emerging LDPs to ensure that overall regional needs are being met in an adequate way. - 1.44 The Green Belt between Marshfield and Cardiff is the first area of statutory Green Belt in Wales.
-This was designated in the adopted Newport Unitary Development Plan 1996 2011 following earlier regional collaboration through SEWSPG on Green Belt issues around the capital.
-The Green Belt will continue to be protected throughout this Plan period, and will also be expanded slightly. - 1.45 The South East Wales Transport Alliance (SEWTA) has prepared the Regional Transport Plan (RTP) for South East Wales in accordance with the Transport (Wales) Act 2006, or as amended.
+This was designated in the adopted Newport Unitary Development Plan 1996 2011 following earlier regional collaboration through SEWSPG on Green Belt issues around the Capital.
+The Green Belt will continue to be protected throughout this Plan period. - 1.45 The South East Wales Transport Alliance (SEWTA) has prepared the Regional Transport Plan (RTP) for South East Wales in accordance with the Transport (Wales) Act 2006, or as amended.
 This provides a framework for delivering the Welsh Government's integrated transport strategy, which seeks to improve accessibility and increase the use of sustainable modes of transport.
 SEWTA has now been disbanded as a group, but its work remains relevant. - 1.46 The South Wales Regional Aggregates Working Party (SWRAWP) has produced a Regional Technical Statement (2008) which is currently undergoing its first review (2014).
-The document covers eovering forecast demand, production of primary aggregates, and the potential for secondary and recycled aggregates. - 1.47 The South East Wales Regional Working Group is made up of 11 local authorities in South East Wales.
+The document covers forecast demand, production of primary aggregates, and the potential for secondary and recycled aggregates. - 1.47 The South East Wales Regional Working Group is made up of 11 local authorities in South East Wales.
 The group provides a forum for discussing the waste management requirements for the region.
-TAN 21: Waste (Feb 2014) reinforces the need for collaboration between local planning authorities to monitor progress towards establishing an integrated and adequate network of waste management facilities.
-The South East Wales Regional Waste Plan (RWP) 1st Review (March 2008) has been prepared by the 11 local authorities in South East Wales to provide a long-term management strategy and land-use framework for the sustainable management of waste and recovery of resources in South East Wales.
-The Regional Waste Plan contains two separate main elements:
+TAN 21: Waste (Feb 2014) reinforces the need for collaboration between local planning authorities to monitor progress towards establishing an integrated and adequate network of waste management facilities. - 1.48 Newport is working in partnership with four other local authorities in the South East Wales region, known as Prosiect Gwyrdd (Project Green), to commission a joint waste disposal facility.
+Further details are set out in Chapter 11 Waste.